The Big 5

 economic growth, and focused more on social justice, as a way of

-defined Human Development as "the process of enlarging people's choices",
+understanding progress.
+Human Development is the process of enlarging

 The End of Ownership